International Society for Pediatric and Adolescent Diabetes

 The International Society for Pediatric and Adolescent Diabetes is a professional organization located in Berlin, Germany, whose aims are to promote clinical basic science, research, education and advocacy in childhood and adolescent diabetes.
 ISPAD publishes the journal Pediatric Diabetes.
 The organization was established in 1974.

 About ISPAD

 The International Society for Pediatric and Adolescent Diabetes (ISPAD) is a professional organization that brings together doctors, nurses, dieticians, psychologists, scientists and other professionals to improve the treatment of children and families afflicted by diabetes throughout the world.
 ISPAD seeks to improve the understanding of the etiology and epidemiology of diabetes.
 ISPAD educates physicians and other health care professionals to better understand and care for children and adolescents with diabetes.
 Furthermore, the Society has developed guidelines for appropriate diabetes care and assists in the implementation of new protocols for therapy.

 Activities

 Annual conference

+ISPAD holds a conference annually, typically in different countries, though it can be held again non-consecutively.
+The location of where the conference is held is decided by its executive board.

-The 40th Annual Conference of the International Society for Pediatric and Adolescent Diabetes, ISPAD 2014, will take place September 3–6, 2014, in Toronto, Canada.
-In the last four years the ISPAD Annual Conference has been held in Gothenburg (2013), Istanbul (2012), Miami (2011), and Buenos Aires (2010).
+The 40th Annual Conference of the International Society for Pediatric and Adolescent Diabetes, ISPAD 2014, was held between 3-6 September 2014 in Toronto, Canada.
+The 50th Annual Conference was held in Lisbon, Portugal in 2024 at the Centro de Congressos de Lisboa.